Conformally equivariant quantization for spinning particles: Symmetries of spinning particles

 \subsection{Reminder on the non-spinning case}

-A classical particle on a pseudo-Riemannian manifold $(M,\mg)$ admits the cotangent bundle $T^*M$ as phase space.
-In the free case, its motion is described as the Hamiltonian flow of $R=\mg^{ij}p_ip_j$, which projects onto the geodesic flow of $(M,\mg)$.
-The symmetries, or conserved quantities, of such a system are the functions $K\in\Pol(T^*M)$ which Poisson commute with $R$.
+A classical particle on a pseudo-Riemannian manifold $(M,\mg)$ admits the cotangent bundle $T^*M$ as phase space, endowed with its canonical Poisson bracket $\{\cdot,\cdot\}$.
+In the free case, its motion is given by the Hamiltonian flow of $R=\mg^{ij}p_ip_j$, which projects onto the geodesic flow of $(M,\mg)$.
+The symmetries, or conserved quantities, are the elements $K\in\Pol(T^*M)$ such that $\{R,K\}=0$, i.e. symmetric Killing tensors (here and thereafter we freely use the identification $\Pol(T^*M)\cong\Ga(\cS TM)$).
 If the particle is in addition massless, it moves along the null cone, characterized by $R=0$.
-Then, the symmetries are functions $K$ which are required to Poisson commute with $R$ on the null cone, i.e.\ such that $\{R,K\}\in (R)$ where $(R)$ denotes the ideal generated by $R$ in $\Pol(T^*M)$.
-Moreover, the functions in $(R)$ are considered as trivial symmetries since they vanish on the null cone.
-Through the identification of symmetric tensors $\Ga(\cS TM)$ and functions $\Pol(T^*M)$, we get the following classical result, where $T$ denotes the operator $\mg_{ij}\partial_{p_i}\partial_{p_j}$ and $\Pi_0$ the projection on traceless tensors. \begin{prop} The symmetries of a free massless particle on $(M,\mg)$ are given by conformal Killing symmetric tensors.
-The latter are symmetric tensors $K$ of order $k\in\bbN$, characterized by one of the three equivalent conditions
+Then, the symmetries are the elements $K\in\Pol(T^*M)$ such that $\{R,K\}=0$ on the null cone.
+This means $\{R,K\}\in (R)$ with $(R)\subset\Pol(T^*M)$ the ideal generated by $R$.
+Such symmetries form a subalgebra $\hat{\cK}\leq\Pol(T^*M)$, which contains $(R)$.
+Moreover the elements in $(R)$ are considered as trivial symmetries since they vanish on the null cone.
+Hence, relevant symmetries are given by elements in the algebra $\cK=\hat{\cK}/(R)$ or equivalently by traceless tensors in $\hat{\cK}$.
+They are characterized as follows.

+\begin{prop} Let $K$ be a traceless symmetric $k$-tensor, with $k\in\bbN$.
+Then, the three following conditions are equivalent

+where $\Pi_0$ denotes the projection on traceless tensors and the round brackets denote symmetrization.
+If $K$ satisfies one of the above condition, it is called a conformal Killing symmetric tensor. \end{prop}